 Economic and Racial Justice

 Professor Vaidya joined the Community Development Clinic in January of 2017.
 Prior to teaching at UB, she taught Lawyering Process at the University of Denver Sturm College of Law, emphasizing client-centeredness and social justice advocacy.
 Previously, Professor Vaidya was a clinical teaching fellow at the University of Illinois College of Law Community Preservation Clinic.
-There, she received the Equal Justice Works Foreclosure fellowship to teach and supervise law students on consumer law, community lawyering, and foreclosure defense.
+There, she received the Equal Justice Works Foreclosure fellowship to teach and supervise law students on consumer law and foreclosure defense.

 Professor Vaidya is a community lawyer who has partnered with grassroots organizations on equitable development and economic opportunity issues.
 While a Staff Attorney at the Lawyers’ Committee for Better Housing in Chicago, she collaborated with community organizers on displacement related policy efforts, facilitated know-your-rights workshops, and litigated impact eviction defense cases.
 Currently, she works on matters related to community ownership of land and governance issues pertaining to mobile homes in the Denver Metro area.
-Her other public interest experience includes wage theft and bankruptcy.